aandrewjuan1/tasktest/Docs/llm-workflow-guide.md

 Send minimal context + structured prompt to Hermes 3 and receive structured recommendations.

 ### Implementation Note (PrismPHP Structured Output)
 If you implement the LLM call using PrismPHP, prefer **structured output with an explicit schema** (i.e., use Prism’s structured JSON mode + a schema) so the model is constrained to the expected shape.
 This should align with the same intent/entity schemas used in Phase 2 and validated by the response parser.
+In practice, this means using Prism's structured API (for example, `Prism::structured()->using(...)->schema(...)->asStructured()`) and **never trusting free‑form JSON** from the model without schema validation.

 ### What Happens
 1. **Format Request**